 When it comes to Thanksgiving, some families within Torah observant Jewry tend to have the attitude: “I’m thankful the whole year.
 I say Modeh Ani every single morning.
 Why should I celebrate Thanksgiving?”

-The truth is that when I was growning up, as a third generation American with marginal Synagogue affiliation, my family ‘did’ thanksgiving, but it was never a big deal.
+The truth is that when I was growing up, as a third generation American with marginal Synagogue affiliation, my family ‘did’ thanksgiving, but it was never a big deal.
 When I got married, things changed (for the better).

 As a married couple, Thanksgiving became a big deal.
 My wife is a first generation American and her family is totally into Thanksgiving.
 When we spend it with family or friends we go all out.
 Turkey, sweet potatoes, stuffing, my homemade “I can’t believe the’re pareve” mashed potatoes, and apple pie.